 Support Island-wide integrated water resources management strategies within watersheds to prepare for changes in precipitation due to climate change that will impact water availability.

 Support the development of local food production, processing, and storage infrastructure while implementing the recommendations of the San Juan County Food System Plan to enhance food security, resilience, and the long-term capacity for sustainable, climate-resilient agriculture.

+Complete the County Wildfire Protection Plan, Fuel Reduction Project List and Map.
+Ensure priority implementation of the plan, including fuels reduction, carbon storage best practices, frequent right-of-way clearing of power transmission corridors, and Fire Prevention and Education Outreach.
+Develop a map of all ponds, lakes, and water storage tanks suitable for recharging firefighting equipment.
+Equip each potential water storage site with a standard means of quickly connecting and pumping water.

 GOAL 5.
 Protect community health and well-being and enhance community preparedness, response, and recovery from the impacts of climate-exacerbated hazards, focusing on vulnerable communities.